Overview

 HOW MANY CARDS SHOULD WE SEND?

-Based on the final list of participants, the project facilitator (yours truly) will create groups of four based on age levels of the students and/or your school location.
-So, that means you will have 3 partner schools/countries.
+Based on the final list of participants, we will facilitate to match partner school based on age levels of the students, number of participating students and/or your school location.

 HOW MUCH IS POSTAGE FOR SENDING CARDS ABROAD?

-Before you sign up for this project, please make sure that you will be able to cover the cost of sending the parcels to 3 different locations.
-In our previous projects, some teachers sent digital cards instead for lack of budget.
-Please don’t get me wrong but this is highly discouraged as it kind of forfeits the purpose of this project which is to “create and send physical cards to partner schools”.
+Before you sign up for this project, please make sure that you will be able to cover the cost of sending the parcels to partner school.

 WHEN IS THE TARGET DATE FOR SENDING THE CARDS?